Kirkuk

 Erbil

-“This heritage is new to us,” said Pewist Lajlani, an engineer working to shore up the first 4 of 10 Ottoman-era houses, perched on the citadel’s precipice, “so we do it step by step.”
+In the relative security of Iraq’s semi-autonomous Kurdish region farther north, a more advanced, more ambitious project is under way.“This heritage is new to us,” said Pewist Lajlani, an engineer working to shore up the first 4 of 10 Ottoman-era houses, perched on the citadel’s precipice, “so we do it step by step.”
 All of Iraq’s ancient sites have suffered from time and weather, from dictatorial abuse, neglect and war.
 The existential threats facing them persist today.
 Looting remains a scourge, pillaging ancient sites before archeologists even have a chance to find and record the treasures buried within them.

 Source: NY Times